christopherkuemmel/blindnavigation/README.md

 # tflite_app

-This project only contains a sample project with the flite plugin for now.
+This project only contains a sample project with the tflite plugin for now.

 ## Getting Started